19. Albert Gillespie Kenney (Married

 Below: This picture

-is actually a composite of three pictures that were taken from SR. 656
+is actually a composite of three pictures that were taken by this webmaster from SR. 656

 about 1 mile south of Peerless Road, facing East toward Trimmer Rd.